DioTsolakou/AUEB_Projects/README.md

 Projects written for uni courses.

-Will be updated regularly and accordingly throughout each semester.
+Will be updated regularly and accordingly after each semester.